qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 #### Goals

+* Get to know each other
+* Get to know tools you'll need for this workshop
 * Learn what determines the quality of a dataset
   * What are common data formats?
   * What are common metadata standards?